petosegan/rschip8/README.md

 ## USAGE

 ```
-cargo run -- -g games/BRIX
+cargo run -- -g *path_to_game* [-c *clock_speed_in_hz*]
 ```

 The arrow keys work for most games.
 The CHIP-8 has a hex keypad, with 2, 4, 6, and 8 typically used for directions.
 I've mapped the other keys to 'qwerty' and 'asdfgh'.
+The default clock speed is 500 Hz.

 To quit the emulator, press 'x'.

 ## TODO
-* add sound to emulate sound timer
 * key mappings
-* better control over terminal
-  * aspect ratio of grid
-  * remove horizontal gutters
 * implement a piston or SDL2 display/keypad

 ## Useful Resources